JoensAmit/SwiftDataManger/README.md

 # SwiftDataManger

-copy ServerJsonManager  in your project  alloc class
+copy ServerJsonManager  in your project

 copy func testCameraView () method in class where ever you want to hit any web services